skambuilds/PySpark-EMR-FraudDetection/README.md

         	region  = "us-east-1"
     	}

-* After we define a module block for EMR - replace its values as follows:
+* After that we define a module block for EMR - `module "emr"` - here you have to set up the following values:
 	- `name` - A name for your EMR cluster
 	- `vpc_id` - ID of VPC meant to hold the cluster

-		- In order to retrieve this information just login into your AWS Console and search for the VPC Dashboard using the search tool.
+		In order to retrieve this information just login into your AWS Console and search for the VPC Dashboard using the search tool.
 Then go to *Your VPC* and perform copy and paste on the "VPC ID" value of an already available VPC or follow this [guide](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html#create_vpc) to create a new VPC.
 	- `key_name` - EC2 Key pair name (you have to insert the key pair name you created previously)
 	- `subnet_id` - Subnet used to house the EMR nodes

-	- In order to retrieve this information just login into your AWS Console and search for the VPC Dashboard using the search tool.
+		In order to retrieve this information just login into your AWS Console and search for the VPC Dashboard using the search tool.
 Then go to *Subnets* and perform copy and paste on the "Subnet ID" value of a subnet which is related to the VPC you have chosen previously or follow this [guide](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html#add_subnet) to create a new Subnet related to the VPC you have created previously.
 	- `log_uri` - S3 URI of the EMR log destination (you just have to put "your-bucket-name" in the path)
 	- `step_args` - List of command line arguments passed to the JAR file's main function when executed.
 In this case we use the spark-submit in order to execute the fraud detection model algorithm (you just have to put "your-bucket-name" in the s3 model code path)